rickballard/CoCiviumBackUp/staging/_imported/Civium/meta/README_Meta.md

 # Meta Folder

-This folder explains how the Civium repository is organized, versioned, and evolved.
+This folder explains how the CoCivium repository is organized, versioned, and evolved.
 It is intended as the *orientation layer* for both human and artificial contributors.

 Contents here define: